Ways and means committee: Canada

+Sweden

+In Sweden, the Standing Committee of Ways and Means was a permanent committee of the Riksdag from 1809 to 1970.
+It was responsible for preparing legislation concerning taxation, calculating state revenues, and proposing changes to taxation needed to balance the state budget.
+Its remit also included customs duties, stamp duty, direct and local taxation, and certain matters concerning alcoholic beverages.
+Following the 1866 parliamentary reform, the committee consisted of members elected by the two chambers of the bicameral Riksdag.
+It was abolished in 1970 and replaced by the Committee on Taxation.

 United Kingdom

 In the Parliament of the United Kingdom, budget resolutions, upon which the fiscal year's Finance Act is based, are in fact Ways and Means resolutions.
 Ways and Means resolutions are also used to make provision for an increase or decrease in national debt (through the Consolidated Fund or the National Loans Fund).

 The Committee of Ways and Means, in effect between 1641 and 1967, was the body responsible for proposing changes in taxation to Government.
 Any Minister could make proposals to the committee.
 The Chairman of Ways and Means, an appointed role, presided over the Committee.

 The Committee of Ways and Means was abolished in 1967 and the responsibility for all fiscal matters, including taxation, now rests with the Chancellor of the Exchequer.
 However, the position of Chairman of Ways and Means still exists since the Chairman may take the place of the Speaker in that individual's absence.
 Traditionally, the title of Chairman of Ways and Means is conferred on the Deputy Speaker of the House.
 It was formerly an appointed position resulting from a motion tabled at the beginning of each Parliament by the Leader of the House.
-Following the 6 May 2010 General Election, the Chairman of Ways and Means and his two deputies were elected by ballot.
+Following the 6 May 2010 General Election, the Chairman of Ways and Means and his (or her) two deputies were elected by ballot.
 The Chairman of Ways and Means has two deputies: the First and Second Deputy Chairman of Ways and Means; thus, there are three Deputy Speakers who may take the place of the Speaker.

-The Speaker and his deputies do not normally vote, and the Speaker himself relinquishes association with political parties for the rest of their life.
+The Speaker and the deputies do not normally vote, and the Speaker relinquishes association with political parties for the rest of their life.
 Upon retirement from the service of the House, it is usual for each of these Members to be elevated to a life peerage and thus a seat in the House of Lords upon humble address of the Commons, proposed immediately after the confirmation of the election of the next Speaker.